Marzogh/SPIMemory/README.md

 - Arduino Mega
 - Arduino Due
 - ESP8266 Boards (On the Arduino IDE)
+- ESP32 Boards - BETA (On the Arduino IDE with the esp32 core at commit 67fd652)
 - ATTiny85
-- Simblee Boards (In the Arduino IDE)
+- Simblee Boards (On the Arduino IDE)

 ####Installation